cantonjs/react-scroll-view/README.md

 import { ScrollObserver } from "@cantonjs/react-scroll-view";
 ```

-Wrap any child component and observe it when in scroll view.
+Wrap any child component and observe it when in ScrollView.

 #### Props